ericDeCourcy/predefined_ordering/dex_example.md

 ## Assumptions

 - The DEX only functions via a "make order" and "take order" structure.
 There is no order-matching functionality built into the DEX.
+This allows us to search for interactions/effects via a single order index.

+# Algoriddim

+## Commit Stage

+## reveal Stage

+## Process Stage